qualityshepherd/brine/assets/posts/southern_coast.md

  7   | **Sculpture Garden** with dozens of lifelike stone statues, including a mesmerizing medusa sculpture... reflected in a full length mirror just beside her.
  8   | **Wailing Trees** mournful cries echo through the ancient woods.
 Those who hear become despondent and have a 2 in 6 chance of sleeplessness from haunting nightmares that last d6 nights.
  9   | **Moonlight Mushrooms** (3d6), a very rare and valuable fungi.
 If consumed, they offer visions of near future events, at the cost of a single sleepless night and pains from deep laughter.
  10  | **Enchanted Clearing** A perfect circle of glowing fae flowers.
-Their nectar grants visions but picking them risks the wrath of their caretaker: a Dryad (`Ancient, Patient, Vengeful`) who trades fairly but punishes theft with eternal servitude.
+Their nectar grants visions but picking them risks the wrath of their caretaker: **The Hollow Sister** (`Open Arms, Curious, The Heart`), who trades fairly but punishes theft with eternal servitude.
  11+ | No encounter

 **Twilight Sands** As day transitions into night, shifting dunes and pristine white grains shimmer with an incorporeal glow.
 This landscape presents a mystical spectacle where reality blurs and secrets are laid bare.
 Despite its brilliancy, the sand is surprisingly cold to the touch.
 But it reflects and amplifies the sun's rays with mesmerizing and blinding affect... perhaps _literally_ if gazing too long.